 7. Walking The Southern Ridges

 The Southern Ridges is the perfect blend of fine art and natural scenery.
-At night, with strategically placed lights, The Southern Ridges get transformed into an ethereal beauty.
+At night, with strategically placed lights, The Southern Ridges get transformed into ethereal beauty.
 This is the time when it’s an absolute delight to walk here.
 It extends up to 9kms and will take you through Mount Faber Park, Telok Blangah Hill Park, Kent Ridge Park and West Coast Park.
 Entry is free for all visitors!

 8. Posing With the World Famous Merlion Statue